greenfish8090/Personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I'm Pranav Balaji, a final year Computer Science undergraduate at BITS Pilani, Hyderabad.
-I'm interested in the field of Natural Language Processing, but I've recently also been exploring Computer Vision (especially self-supervised learning) and Reinforcement Learning.
-Last semester, I was working with [Dr. Abhijit Das](https://sites.google.com/site/dasabhijit2048/home?authuser=0) on Generalizable Deepfake Detection and with [Dr. Manik Gupta](https://www.bits-pilani.ac.in/hyderabad/manik/Profile) on Few shot learning for ECG Arrhythmia detection.
-Informally, I've also been working with [Dr. Keisuke Sakaguchi](https://keisuke-sakaguchi.github.io) on a project involving NLP and Stock trading.
-Currently, I'm in my final semester and am doing my thesis at [Inria](https://www.inria.fr/en) under [Dr. Antitza Dantcheva](http://antitza.com). \
+I'm Pranav Balaji, an entrepreneur at Inria Startup Studio.
+This site is a work in progress :)\
 \
 I've worked on many Deep Learning projects in the past as part of my internship, course-work and my own interest - Video Sign Language Translation, Paraphrase Generation and Recommender systems are a few not mentioned above.
 What started off as a simple exploration of the field, when I did the Machine Learning course by Andrew Ng, has slowly grown into my professional interest.\
 \
-I'm also interested in Computer Graphics with one of my favourite projects being Ray-tracing implemented in OpenGL.
-Looking forward to working on something that lies in the intersection of CG and ML.\
+I'm also interested in Computer Graphics with one of my favourite projects being Ray-tracing implemented in OpenGL.\
 \
-For fun, I love to do Origami, Speedcubing, and go Scuba diving - having gotten certified by PADI as an Advanced Open Water Diver last year.
-As of the past 4 years, I've also been learning Japanese intermittently and have a deep fascination with the language.
+For fun, I love to do Origami, Speedcubing, and go Scuba diving - having the Advanced Open Water Diver certification.
+As of the past 5 years, I've also been learning Japanese intermittently and have a deep fascination with the language.